windnode/WindNODE_ABW/docs/energy_system_model.rst

   :cite:`demandlib2019`
 * Industrial sector: band-like profile using the *demandlib* :cite:`demandlib2019`

-The annual heat demand for each sector and municipality is determined as follows:
+The annual heat demand for space heating and hot water for each sector and municipality is determined as follows:

 * Households: based on the number of buildings and living spaces from :cite:`StatistischesBundesamt2018` and :cite:`Zensus2017`, heat demands are calculated per municipality using building-specific consumptions from